 "Empowering and supporting youth through culture, education, and wellness promotion"

 Our mission is to provide high quality youth services to aboriginal and non-aboriginal youth in Prince George and Burns Lake.
 The purpose of our program is to prevent and reduce youth substance use and violence while improving outcomes for youth.
-We achieve this by increasing protective factors and reducing risk factors through year-round programing, therapeutic 1:1 services, summer camps, culture camps and resource bridging.
+We achieve this by increasing protective factors and reducing risk factors through year-round programing, therapeutic 1:1 service, summer camps, culture camps and resource bridging.
 We use proven methods to support youth aged 8-24 years old as they establish healthy relationships, strong cultural ties and life skills that lead to healthy choices and bright futures.

 Services where a worker supports a youth in an individualized setting are available to any youth who makes a request.
-Services are specifically tailored to meet the needs of the youth in 1:1 meetings up to two times per week.
+Services are specifically tailored to meet the needs of the youth in 1:1 meeting’s up to two times per week.
 Meetings usually take place in the community or at our office.
 Services are tailored to support youth to develop the confidence and skills to overcome whatever situation they want help to address.
 The youth work with a therapeutic care worker toward achieving personal goals, during hours that accommodate the youth’s availability.
-Although 1:1 services are available to all youth, priority registration is given to youth in care of CSFS Guardianship workers.
+Although 1:1 service is available to all youth, priority registration is given to youth in care of CSFS Guardianship workers.

 Our Walk Tall program provides youth with an opportunity to receive gender specific programming which includes:

 Recreation: Our recreational activities include movie nights, bowling, swimming, hiking, arts, crafts, cooking, fishing and others.